brookslybrand/lybrary/README.md

 1. Database Setup

    - Create Drizzle schema for games table
+     - Add staging and production databases
+     - Add all the db scripts to the repo
+     - Figure out what should be in wrangler.toml
+     - Setup schema properly
    - Write migration for initial CSV data import
    - Set up R2 bucket for images